Rotterdam Institute of Law and Economics

 Together, they coordinate the research and teaching activities in Rotterdam and communicate with scholars in Law and Economics throughout the world.
 Currently, areas of study cover both Old Law and Economics (competition law and economic regulation) and New Law and Economics (constitutional law, contract law, tort law, insurance law and corporate law).
 Besides the analysis of rules of substantive law, attention is also paid to methodological problems of Law and Economics.

-In its diverse fields of activities (also see the Activities Report), the RILE's working languages span Dutch, English, French, German and Italian.
+In its diverse fields of activities, the RILE's working languages span Dutch, English, French, German and Italian.
 The Institute's training programme first of all offers mandatory courses in the Law Faculty's regular Dutch curriculum, passing on the basics of the economic analysis of law throughout the undergraduate levels of young lawyers' initiation to their profession.